GOLD2022

 Safety: Cornerstone works to address the immediate safety concerns of those experiencing violence.
 The need for safe, immediate and accessible shelter is critical.
 Anyone in imminent danger of violence can access our Emergency Services programming, which includes 24 hours/7 days a week hotline, crisis intervention and advocate support, a 35-bed Emergency Shelter, a Hotel/Motel Partnership and all basic needs.
 Cornerstone's statewide program, Day One ® ensures that victims across the state get connected to safety and services with just one call.
 Day One is a unique collaboration supporting a network of over 80 Minnesota domestic violence, sexual violence, anti-trafficking, youth advocacy and general crimes agencies.

 Stability: Cornerstone first ensures that families are safe and then works with them to move toward financial, emotional and housing stability.
-We offer individual and group supportive services, employment planning, asset building, financial literacy, safety planning and educational groups for victims and their families.
+We offer individual and group supportive services, asset building, financial literacy, safety planning and educational groups for victim/survivors and their families.
 Cornerstone also offers two years of transitional housing and intensive supportive services for up to 13 families.
-Staff also work on-site at two low-income housing complexes, ensuring families have access to support and resources to maintain stable housing.
+Staff also work on-site at a low-income housing complex, ensuring families have access to support and resources to maintain stable housing.
 To address our participants' emotional and mental health, Cornerstone provides specialized, trauma-informed affordable therapy to adults and children affected by interpersonal violence.

 How we listen